Keeping It Simple Italian

 How long do you cook angel hair pasta in boiling water?

-For the perfect angel hair pasta cook time, we always recommend cooking the pasta one minute less than the manufacturers instructions for al dente.
-Once the pasta is drained, add it to your oil based sauce and cook for one additional minute.
+We always recommend cooking the pasta one minute less than the manufacturer's instructions for al dente.
+Once the pasta is drained, add it to your oil-based sauce and cook for one additional minute.

 How do you keep angel hair from sticking?

-To prevent angel hair from sticking, you need to make sure you are using an oil based sauce for angel hair.
+To prevent the pasta from sticking, you need to make sure you are using an oil based sauce for angel hair.
 The oil in the sauce will prevent the angel hair from sticking.

 Should you rinse angel hair pasta after cooking?

-No. After you drain the angel hair pasta, you want to add it directly into a sauce.
+No. After you drain the pasta, you want to add it directly into a sauce.

 Related Recipes